 If you accidentally spoil your ballot paper, for example, by spilling ink over it or tearing it, please inform the election officer.
-He or she will report the matter to the presiding officer, who will issue you with a fresh ballot paper after collecting the spoilt one from you and writing on it the word SPOILT.
+He or she will report the matter to the presiding officer, who will issue you with a fresh ballot paper after collecting the spoilt one from you and marking it as such.

 Leave the polling station as soon as you finish voting.
 It is an offence to loiter about the voting area after you have voted.